davesawatzky/wmf-nuxt/README.md

 # Winnipeg Music Festival Registration Application
 This is a web form application for the Winnipeg Music Festival.
-This is only the frontend application.
-For the backend application see 'wmf-nest'.
+This frontend application requires the backend application, 'wmf-nest', to function.
 This app has several notable features:
 - auto save form inputs with indicator
 - allow for the creation of multiple festival registrations per user.